5 Ninja Methods I Used to Find Competitors' Customers

 Custom report options in NerdyData

-In the Download Columns bar, you can select or unselect the columns based on your needs.
+In the Download Columns bar, you can select or deselect the columns based on your needs.
 When you click Download Report, you’ll be directed to the pricing page.

 You only have 1 download for a free account.
 To get unlimited downloads, you need to upgrade to at least the basic plan which is $200 per month.